e-conomic/vml-docs/docs/models/scanned-invoice.md

 Scanned Invoice
 ===============

-The Scanned Invoice model predicts and makes suggestions on, the API is located at [https://autosuggest.ml.e-conomic.ws/model/scanned-invoice/v1/predict](https://autosuggest.ml.e-conomic.ws/model/scanned-invoice/v1/predict)
+The Scanned Invoice model predicts and makes suggestions on texts from SmartScan - acting like a enricher, the API is located at [https://autosuggest.ml.e-conomic.ws/model/scanned-invoice/v1/predict](https://autosuggest.ml.e-conomic.ws/model/scanned-invoice/v1/predict)

 The API is a train-on-call API, meaning that the model first gets trained when a request is received, this has implications on how large datasets are handled as larger datasets generally means longer training time.